"Jame jam" Newspaper

 this stage while listening to

 background music.
-In short you could say that this period witnesses more white
+In short you could say that these period witnesses more white

 of the paper than the previous ones.
 What is prominent in